antrant/gatsby-starter-blog-disqus/README.md

-# gatsby-starter-blog
+# gatsby-starter-blog-disqus
-Gatsby starter for creating a blog
+Gatsby starter for creating a blog with Disqus comment is included.

 Install this starter (assuming Gatsby is installed) by running from your CLI: